RyanMullins/Tutorial-LeafletMongoDB/README.md

 ## Step 1: Creating an HTTP Server

-We will create a file called _server.js_.
+We will create a file called _server.js_ located in the _src_ folder of this project.
 This file will contain all the instructions for our HTTP server.
 First, open a new text file and fill it with the code below:

 <!-- Server.js | Starting Point -->